 What is Chicken Pox?

-Chickenpox is transmitted through direct contact with chickenpox blisters, inhalation of particles from chickenpox blisters, and possibly contact with virus-infected respiratory secretions.(3) Chickenpox symptoms generally begin between 10 and 21 days after exposure to the virus, and the illness typically lasts between 5 and 10 days.
-In adults, early chickenpox symptoms can include headache, fever, loss of appetite, and fatigue.
-These symptoms usually start 1 to 2 days before the rash appears; however, in children, the rash is often the first sign of infection.(4)
+Transmission of chickenpox occurs through direct contact with the vesicles, inhalation of particles from the chickenpox vesicles, and possibly contact with respiratory secretions infected by the virus.(3).
+Symptoms typically begin between 10 and 21 days after exposure and last approximately 5 to 10 days.
+In adults, initial symptoms include headache, fever, loss of appetite and tiredness, followed by the appearance of a rash.
+In children, the rash is often the first sign of infection(4).

 Chickenpox infections can occur in vaccinated people, but it is often a milder infection, with fewer than 50 skin lesions, and the rash often appears as papules rather than blisters.
 Fever rates may also be lower among vaccinated individuals who develop chickenpox.
 25-30% of people who develop chickenpox after receiving a dose of chickenpox vaccine may still experience a disease similar to a natural chickenpox infection.
 Information about the presentation of chickenpox disease among people vaccinated with two doses of the vaccine is currently limited.8 A person with chickenpox chickenpox is still contagious and can spread the disease to others.(9)